-- Once all Combat Units have been deployed, each player will draw 3 cards from their Tactics Deck. - The player who did not choose their Deployment Zone becomes the First Player, and the first game round will
+- Once all Combat Units have been deployed, each player will draw 3 cards from their Tactics Deck. - The player who did not choose their Deployment Zone chooses who will be the First Player, and then the first game round will begin.